SakoDroid/telego/README.md

  Timeout int

  /* List of the update types you want your bot to receive.
 For example, specify [“message”, “edited_channel_post”, “callback_query”] to only receive updates of these types.
 See Update for a complete list of available update types.
 Specify an empty list to receive all update types except chat_member (default).
 If not specified, the previous setting will be used.
- Please note that this parameter doesnt affect updates created before the call to the getUpdates, so unwanted updates may be received for a short period of time.*/
+ Please note that this parameter doesn't affect updates created before the call to the getUpdates, so unwanted updates may be received for a short period of time.*/

  AllowedUpdates []string